Markets 2021: Stocks Soar, IPOs Explode, Crypto Unleashes - ExBulletin

 INFLATION BECOMES STICKY

 Inflation woke up from a long slumber in 2021.
-The US government’s consumer price index soared 6.8% in the 12 months ending in November, the jump on largest since 1982.
+The US government’s consumer price index climbed 6.8% in the 12 months ending in November – the biggest jump since 1982.
 Wholesale prices have increased further.
 Many companies have increased their prices to offset rising input costs and maintain stable profit margins.
 Consumers pay more for everything from diapers and detergents to grains and home appliances.
 It is not known exactly when the supply bottlenecks will ease, so further price increases could be expected for 2022.

 GUARANTEED RETURNS